Dreaming381/Latios-Framework/Documentation~/Core/Collection and Managed Struct Components.md

 One reason why you may wish to manually control dependencies is to allow jobs to run during a sync point.
-By scheduling a job which only interacts with collection components attached to `worldGlobalEntity` and calling `UpdateCollectionComponentDependency<T>()` on those collection components while not touching `Dependency`, the `JobHandle`s will be automatically managed by the Latios Framework’s automatic dependency management system but not Unity ECS’s automatic dependency management system.
+By scheduling a job which only interacts with collection components attached to `worldBlackboardEntity` and calling `UpdateCollectionComponentDependency<T>()` on those collection components while not touching `Dependency`, the `JobHandle`s will be automatically managed by the Latios Framework’s automatic dependency management system but not Unity ECS’s automatic dependency management system.

-## Known Issues

-Managed Components and Collection Components are not supported in `ISystem`.